Contents:

 This assessment measures the Knowledge, Skills, and Behaviours (KSBs) required by your degree apprenticeship, as defined by industry experts.
 These typically include at least two of the following methods:

-Whether your EPA is part of your degree assessment depends on whether you are in an integrated or non-integrated degree apprenticeship:
+Whether your EPA is part of your degree assessment depends on whether your apprenticeship is integrated or non-integrated.

-• In integrated apprenticeships, the EPA is built into the programme, meaning you can’t pass the degree without passing the EPA.
+- In integrated degree apprenticeships, the EPA is built into the programme, meaning you can’t pass the degree without passing the EPA.

 Based on your performance, you will be awarded a pass, merit, or distinction.
 This is in addition to the traditional university class grading system for your academic degree.
 If you fail to pass the EPA, you can resit or retake the assessment, but only to achieve a pass – not to improve your final grade.